 - Return the sausage back to the skillet, and reduce the heat to medium.
 Cover and simmer 10 minutes.
 Then, uncover the skillet, increase the heat to medium-high, and cook for 3 more minutes, just until the liquid is evaporated and the sausage is cooked through.
 Top with parsley and basil.
 Enjoy!

-- To freeze: Freeze leftovers in a freezer-safe bag for up to 3 months.
+- To freeze: Freeze leftovers in a use airtight containers or freezer-safe bag for up to 3 months.

 I loved trying this.
 It was so fast and easy.
 I didn’t have Italian sausage but used chicken sausage and added mushrooms and a couple other spices and it’s a big hit for my catering jobs.
 Thank you so much for making it easier on me.